elfi-dev/elfi/docs/usage/implementing-methods.rst

     m = ma2.get_model()

     # We want the outputs for node 'd' from the model `m`
-    custom_method = CustomMethod(ma2, ['d'])
+    custom_method = CustomMethod(m, ['d'])

     # Run the inference
     custom_method.infer()

-Running the above does nothing.
-To have our algorithm do something useful, we first need to have an *objective* for it.
-Every `ParameterInference`_ instance has a Python dictionary `objective` in it that defines the conditions when the inference is finished.
-The default controlling key in that dictionary is the string ``n_batches`` that tells ELFI how many batches we need to generate in total from the provided generative model ``ElfiModel``.
-The generation of batches is automatically parallelized in the background, so we don't have to worry about it.
+Running the above returns the state dictionary.
+We will find a few keys in it that track some basic properties of the state, such as the ``n_batches`` telling how many batches has been processed and ``n_sim`` that tells the number of total simulations contained in those batches.
+The algoritm however does nothing else at this point.

 .. note:: A batch in ELFI is a dictionary that maps names of nodes of the generative model to their outputs.
 An output in the batch consists of one or more runs of it's operation stored to a numpy array.
 Each batch has an index, and the outputs in the same batch are guaranteed to be the same if you recompute the batch.

+To have our algorithm do something useful, we first need to have an *objective* for it.
+Every `ParameterInference`_ instance has a Python dictionary `objective` in it that is a counterpart to the ``state`` dictionary.
+The objective defines the conditions when the inference is finished.
+The default controlling key in that dictionary is the string ``n_batches`` that tells ELFI how many batches we need to generate in total from the provided generative ``ElfiModel`` model.
+The generation of batches is automatically parallelized in the background, so we don't have to worry about it.

 Let say we want five batches::